TitanDvd/generic_table/README.md

 }
 ```

-The `public int $actionColumnIndex` property defines the position of where the column should be rendered.
-If the value is set to `-1` the engine will always set the action column as the last rendered column.
-By implementing the `public function actionView(Model $item): \Illuminate\View\View` you are telling the engine which view use to render each set of control by each cell of the column.
-The argument of the `actionView` method is an instance of the model and must return a `\Illuminate\View\View` object.
+The `public int $actionColumnIndex` property defines the position at which the column should be rendered.
+If the value is set to `-1` the engine will always set the action column as the last column rendered.
+By implementing the `public function actionView(Model $item): \Illuminate\View\View` you are telling the engine which view to use to render each set of controls for each cell in the column.
+The argument to the `actionView` method is an instance of the model and method must return a `\Illuminate\View\View` object.

 [1]: https://bevacqua.github.io/dragula/
 [idragdropreordering]:#idragdropreordering---powered-by-dragula-js

 ## IDragDropReordering - (powered by [Dragula JS][1])
-Generic table engine helps you to order rows manually.
-When you implements this interface you will be able to grab any rendered row and drop it any where you need (inside the tbody). **For this case, the engine needs an ordered column from 1 to N** where **N** is the last counting row.
-Lets say you have 5 records in the Product's table.
-The table needs to have a column `order` where `order` is from 1 to 5.
-The engine will not set the ordering for you and you need to keep this in mind when you inert new records.
+The generic table engine helps you to sort rows manually.
+When you implement this interface you will be able to grab any rendered row and drop it wherever you need (inside the tbody). **For this case, the engine needs a column sorted from 1 to N** where **N** is the last row count.
+Let's say you have 5 records in the Product's table.
+The table needs to have a `order` column where the `order` value is from 1 to 5.
+The engine will not set the order for you and you need to keep this in mind when you inert new records.
 The interface declares only `public string $orderingColumn` property.
-If you implement this interface and leave the property unset, the engine will use column `order` by default and if you dont have an existing column named `order` horrors will be seen.
+If you implement this interface and leave the property unset, the engine will use the `order` column by default and if you don't have an existing column called `order` horrors will be seen.
 By default this column will force the system to use this column as a default sorted column.
-With the following code you will been enabling the manual ordering using drag and drop
+With the following code you will enable manual ordering using drag and drop
 ```php
 // Example